 However, it will most likely be more expensive too.
 The other option is to simply restart your appliance as soon as it hits the 150 minute limit.
 If you set the timer in advance at least you get an audible alert to remind you.

 Another safety feature on this unit is the overheating protection.
 If you start the induction cooktop with an empty pot on it the overheating protection will activate and turn it off automatically.

 If you turn the appliance on and don’t place a pot on the top within 9 seconds it will turn the power off again.
 The same thing will happen if you place a pot or pan on the top that is not compatible with induction cooking.
 The unit will turn off in 9 seconds as a safety precaution.

-Overall, this induction cooktop is great for anyone on a budget.
+Overall, this is the best induction cooktop for anyone on a budget.
 It offers the excitement of this new cooking technology without the hefty price tag.
 It is definitely worth considering.

 Best High-End Induction Cooktop

-If you are looking for the best high-end induction cooktop that has all the bells and whistles the Thermador CIT36XKB Freedom will amaze you.
+If you are looking for the best induction cooktop at the high-end of the market then this one has all the bells and whistles.
+The Thermador CIT36XKB Freedom will amaze you.